 Group Participation: 5 points.
 This category relates to activities you do with other students.
 Helping your fellow students, especially on Slack, is the best form of group participation, as is volunteering for a class role like scribe.
 Be a good class citizen.
 Help your classmates during Study Halls.
 Do not shirk on group projects.

 Tutorials: 5 points.
 Grades are pass/fail only.
 Given the level of the questions and the hints provided, it is essentially impossible not to get full credit as long as you make an honest effort.
-You may use the hints and, very occasionally, just show the answer.

 Problem Sets: 25 points.
 The first problem set is worth 1 point.
 The remaining 8 are worth 3 points each.
 Problem sets after the first are distributed on Thursday and then due the following Wednesday at 11:55 PM.
 You are welcome to work on them with your friends but, first, you must personally type in every character in the work you submit and, second, you must list all the people you worked with.
 We define “work with” very broadly, to include minor interactions.
 You would certainly list anyone you sat nearby during Study Hall, for example.